A Peek into Token Bias: Large Language Models Are Not Yet Genuine Reasoners: Limitations

 \section{Limitations}

 This hypothesis-testing framework is specifically designed for multiple-choice or yes/no questions and is not applicable to open-ended responses.
-It relies on LLMs with strong instruction-following capabilities to consistently produce responses that include the selected options, but we find that LLMs can generally follow these instructions in most cases.
+It relies on LLMs with strong instruction-following capabilities to consistently produce responses that include the selected options, though we find that LLMs can generally follow these instructions in most cases.
 In addition, smaller LLMs, such as llama-3-8b-instruct, with lower instruction following capabilities may contain more confounders besides the token bias, which could weaken our hypothesis testing results.
 As a result, we mainly focus on state-of-the-art LLMs.
-Moreover, we acknowledge that there are likely other hypotheses and assumptions that a genuine reasoner should satisfy.
-Our current study focuses on the conjunction fallacy, syllogistic fallacy, and their variants to demonstrate our framework.
-These are quintessential examples and the framework could include a broader range of hypotheses, fallacy types, and reasoning tasks.
+Moreover, the finding of token biases requires manual efforts.
+We also acknowledge that there are likely other hypotheses and assumptions that a genuine reasoner should satisfy.
+Our current study focuses on the conjunction fallacy, syllogistic fallacy, the "twenty-five horses" problem in graph theory, and their variants to demonstrate our framework.
+These are quintessential examples and the framework could include a broader range of hypotheses, fallacy types, data modalities, and reasoning tasks.